Survey of 2016 MLIS Graduates

 - Children’s Services

 For those who remained with an existing employer or position held prior to or while attending the MLIS program, the master’s degree helped advance their career.
-More than 60% reported that they received a promotion, got a raise, became eligible for tenure, and/or moved from support staff to professional staff.
+60% reported that they received a promotion, got a raise, and/or moved from support staff to professional staff.

 Our alumni shared that they believe the following five experiences/activities were most helpful or important in obtaining their first job in the information profession: